martingega/FizzBuzz/README.md

 instead of the number and for the multiples of 5 prints "Buzz".
 For numbers which are multiples of both 3 and 5 print "Fizzbuzz".

+Follow the TDD process (Commit only the GREEN tests, not the RED ones).

 ### Example